ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

         version='1.0.0',
         description='An example plugin.', # This text will be displayed on the plugin page packages=['example_plugin'],
-        install_requires=['girder'],      # Add any plugin dependencies here entry_points={
+        install_requires=['girderformindlogger'],      # Add any plugin dependencies here entry_points={
-          'girder.plugin': [              # Register the plugin with girder.
+          'girderformindlogger.plugin': [              # Register the plugin with girderformindlogger.
 The next line registers
                                           # our plugin under the name "example".
 The name here must be
                                           # unique for all installed plugins.
 The right side points to
                                           # a subclass of GirderPlugin inside your plugin.